MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Utility/Write-Output.md

 `Get-Process | Write-Output` is equivalent to `Get-Process`.
 Or, `echo "Home directory: $HOME"` can be written, `"Home directory: $HOME"`.

-By default, `Write-Output` enumerates through collection objects.
-However, `Write-Output` can also be used to pass collections down the pipeline as a single object with the **NoEnumerate** parameter.
+By default, `Write-Output` enumerates objects in a collection.
+However, `Write-Output` can also pass collections down the pipeline as a single object with the **NoEnumerate** parameter.

 ## EXAMPLES